EJamdar05/Pong/ReadMe.md

 * Can move in both x and y axis
 * Main Menu added with controls defined
 * Fixed controls to traditional PC ones
+* Mute button on game screen
+* Exit button on game screen

 ## How to Run
 Make sure to run under any Java SDK that is 17 or higher.